ProfRandom/WCB-Canon/Extant_Files/Meta 2 - Math Tools.md

 **Major Topics:**
 - Consolidates all mathematical and procedural conventions used across the Worldmaking Canon (WCB), forming a unified reference for equations, units, and symbolic notation.
 - Defines **core numerical systems**:
-  - Canonical units (⨁, ⊙, ⟂, 𝒫) for mass, luminosity, gravity, and orbital period.
+  - Canonical units (⨁, ⊙, ⟂, P) for mass, luminosity, gravity, and orbital period.
   - Scaling conventions for micro- to gigaterran magnitudes.
 - Introduces and standardizes **notation for proportionality, equivalence, and relational operators** (≈, ∝, ≡, ≤, ≥), establishing consistency across scientific and narrative texts.
 - Formalizes **range constraints** and **random assignment protocols** (`Rnd{x::y}`), formerly in *Monons 2*, for probabilistic or stochastic modeling of planetary and stellar parameters.